-Plan because of the following qualifying events: Your hours of employment are reduced, or Your employment ends for any reason other than your gross misconduct.
-If you're the spouse of an employee, you'll become a qualified beneficiary if you lose your coverage under the Plan because of the following qualifying events: ☐ Your spouse dies; Your spouse's hours of employment are reduced; Your spouse's employment ends for any reason other than his or her gross misconduct;
+Plan bec ause of the following qualifying events: ☐ You ur hours of employment are reduced, or ☐ You ur employment ends for any reason other than your gross misconduct. • the spouse of an employee, you'll become a qualified beneficiary if you lose your e under the Plan because of the following qualifying events: ☐ You ur spouse dies; ☐ You ur spouse's hours of employment are reduced; ☐ You ur spouse's employment ends for any reason other than his or her gross misconduct;

 Your spouse becomes entitled to Medicare benefits (under Part A, Part B, or both); or You become divorced or legally separated from your spouse.
-Your dependent children will become qualified beneficiaries if they lose coverage under the Plan because of the following qualifying events: ☐ The parent-employee dies; The parent-employee's hours of employment are reduced; The parent-employee's employment ends for any reason other than his or her gross misconduct; ☐ The parent-employee becomes entitled to Medicare benefits (Part A, Part B, or both); ☐ The parents become divorced or legally separated; or ☐ The child stops being eligible for coverage under the Plan as a "dependent child"
+Your dependent children will become qualified beneficiaries if they lose coverage under the Plan because of the following qualifying events: ☐ The parent-employee dies; The parent-employee's hours of employment are reduced; The parent-employee's employment ends for any reason other than his or her gross misconduct; ☐ The parent-employee becomes entitled to Medicare benefits (Part A, Part B, or both); ☐ The parents become divorced or legally separated; or ☐ The child stops being eligible for coverage under the Plan as a "dependent child."